-Fire evacuation procedures are displayed in every classroom and other areas around the school and there is a fire drill every term.
+Fire evacuation procedures are displayed in every classroom and other areas around the school and fire drills take place regularly.
 Signage around the school adheres to current Health and Safety regulations and there is also signage using symbols/pictures.
 Separate risk assessments are drawn up for children that require support to leave the building during fire drills or other emergency procedures.